 \begin{itemize}

-\item Robust data dependence analysis, capable of tracking flow-, anti-, and output-dependencies at the level of array accesses, is necessary.
-In particular, it must be able to tell whether two generic {\it array accesses} induce a dependence or not.
-The data dependence analysis performed is conservative; that is, a dependence is always assumed when a test is inconclusive.
+\item Robust data-dependence analysis, capable of tracking flow-, anti-, and output-dependencies at the level of array accesses, is necessary.
+In particular, it must be able to tell whether two generic {\it array accesses} induce a dependency or not.
+The data-dependence analysis performed is conservative; that is, a dependency is always assumed when a test is inconclusive.
 Dependence testing is based on the standard Lamport test~\cite{dragonbook}.
-In Algorithm~\ref{algo:grouping}, data dependence analysis is carried out by the function {\sc get$\_$dependences}.
+In Algorithm~\ref{algo:grouping}, data-dependence analysis is carried out by the function {\sc get$\_$dependencies}.